 Provider Expectations

 Housing Provider will identify, in writing, all funder eligibility criteria for each program/project receiving referrals from the CES.
 The SMAC Governing Board will review all eligibility provided for each program/project and communicate concerns with the provider.
+Housing providers are responsible for notifying CE staff of any changes in eligibility requirements.

 Housing Provider will request one referral for each program vacancy.
 More than one household will not be referred to the Housing Provider for a single vacancy.